Rutgers University traditions and customs: Statue of William the Silent

 Fenton B. Turck, a New York physician and biologist, with the assistance of railroad magnate, and longtime Rutgers trustee Leonor F. Loree (RC 1877), anonymously donated a statue of William of Orange (William I, Prince of Orange, 1533–1584) commonly known as William the Silent, who was the leader of the Dutch rebellion against the Spanish that set off the Eighty Years' War and resulted in the formal independence of the United Provinces in 1648.
 Turck, of Dutch extraction, intended to give the statue known familiarly as " Willie the Silent" to the university to signify the institution's Dutch roots.
 He kept the statue in the basement of his laboratory in Manhattan for eight years before it was unveiled on the Voorhees Mall on June 9, 1928.
-According to student tradition, the statue is said to whistle when a virgin in her senior year passes by.
-So far, Prince William has remained silent.

 This statue is a rough replica of a similar monument that stands in The Hague.

 Passion Puddle

 Passion Puddle is a small, tree-shaded pond on Douglass campus.

 According to legend, if one circles the pond three times with their romantic interest, they will be married within a year.

 Traditionally, if a Douglass College girl and a Cook College boy circle it three times, they are meant to live happily ever after.